cammoore/414-review-checklists/README.md

 Templates for software review checklists.

-You can copy the checklists folder into your project to bootstrap your collection of best practices.
+1. Copy the `checklists` folder into your project to bootstrap your collection of best practices.

+2. Copy the `.github` folder into your project.
+You then can create review issues with links to your checklists.